astrobytes-edu/astr596-modeling-universe/08-short-projects/00-pair-programming-guidelines.md

 If you have any issues with your pair programming partnership, please let me know ASAP so we can address it.

-After Project 1, we'll collect feedback to see what's working and what could improve.
+After Project 1, I'll collect feedback to see what's working and what could improve.

 **Remember:** The goal is to learn from each other and build a supportive classroom community where no one has to debug alone!